 However, BaSyx, Spring and the Prometheus integration differ in the versions of the Servlet container Tomcat that they require.
 While BaSyx is still on version 8.5, Spring and the Prometheus integration rely on 9.0.
 Running both in the same JVM is currently not possible.
-For this purpose, the platform instantiation creates an own monitoring component that can be executed besides the platform services.
+For this purpose, the platform instantiation creates an own monitoring component that can be executed besides the platform services in an own process.
 Moreover, the Prometheus monitoring component defines three lifecycle profiles, the complete Prometheus integration, only Prometheus or only the integration.
-When the BaSyx team solves the known problems with their Tomcat instantiation, we may abandon the creation of an own component and rely on ly on the lifecycle profiles.
+When the